Bunny Briggs: Awards

 Briggs received the Flo-Bert lifetime achievement award in 1998.

 He received an Honorary Doctorate of Performing Arts in American Dance from Oklahoma City University.

 He was also nominated for a Tony Award for his performance in Black and Blue.

 Legacy

 Bunny Briggs had immense influence on performing arts and the tap community by changing the art itself. "[Bunny] became to tap-dancing roughly what Ella Fitzgerald was to scat singing.
 He was the first to take an existing form of expression and update it for the new musical language then known as bebop" (Friedwald).
 He also redefined standards in the community, turning a step that was seen as cheating (the paddle and roll) into a trademarked move that he is remembered for.
 Briggs' performance at the Grace Cathedral challenged the American perspective, which associated jazz and tap with bootlegging liquor and poor morals.
 Briggs and Ellington set out to prove that tap and jazz could be spiritual too, redefining key aspects of American culture.

+In 2021, playwright and librettist Sandra Seaton, a relative of Briggs, donated seven linear boxes containing papers belonging to Briggs as well as to his wife Olivette Miller and father-in-law Flournoy Miller to Yale's Beinecke Library.